vladavladimir/infiniti-scroll/README.md

-# infiniti-scroll
+# infiniti-scrolle

-projest that pull data from api and populate database then shows it in a JSON view and scroll that loads whole database
+Projest that pull data from website api and populate database then shows it in a JSON view and have scroll that loads whole database